jeffscyberjournal/CTFbin/Alfred.md

 acegi refers to Acegi Security, which was the original name of Spring Security, the Java security framework used in many older web applications.

-The application is using old Spring Security (pre‑2008)
+### The application is using old Spring Security (pre‑2008)
 - The login form is posting to the default Acegi authentication endpoint.
 - The app is likely running on Java / Tomcat / JSP.
 - It may be vulnerable depending on how outdated the framework is.

 ## Q2 What is the username and password for the login panel? (in the format username:password):

 Considering the answer expected is *****:*****, with consideration of the names found on the site and common names you would expect with wayne, bruce and admin, were likely expected to be one of options, password I considerd common list i decided not to try a common wordlist as these were enough to guess it.
-But should there have been more the process is simple with burpe suite community edition.
+No need for brute force.

+Answer: Only admin:admin are successful.

+Just to keep fresh with burpe here is a basic example of cluster bomb approach for multiple unkowns or sniper if only one variable unknown:
 - Set up proxy in browser like foxy proxy.
 Turn intercept on in proxy configuration on burpse suite.
 - Fill user name and password box with easily identifiable locators, the select "sign in".
 - That is captured in burpe suite check the login details are listed and forward to intruder.
 - Use cluster bomb not sniper mode as more than one variable and assign wordlists to each variable then start attack.
 - The output will all be status code 302, but the headers are what vary.

-Answer: Only admin:admin are successful.

 Unsuccessful (admin:wayne)
 ```